the GUID value that you enter must be enclosed with curly brackets:

 GUID in the

 field might look like:

-the native Windows logon tile is displayed to users.
-Users click
+With this setup, the native Windows logon tile

-the tile and log in to the system with their Windows credentials
+tile and log in to the system with their Windows credentials, that single

-and that single login authenticates the users to Windows, GlobalProtect,
+login authenticates the users to Windows, GlobalProtect, and the

-) If you want to display two tiles to users
+) If you want to display multiple tiles

 Allow the third-party credential provider tile to be displayed to